malvarez27/lmu-cmsi386/homework3/written-exercises.md

 Describe rigorously, in English, the type of f.

 > The declaration above is a function that returns a function and accepts certain arguments.
 It is clear that the most left double states that what ever is on the right is a double.
+The fist function is double  and only takes in the parameters (double, ...) and returns a double.
 The declaration also consists on three functions.
-The first function is (*f(double (*)(double, double[]), double)) that returns a double.
-The second function (*f) which is a partner to a function and returns a function.
-The third function is (*)(double, double[]), double)), which is an argument that returns a double.It also includes arguments that is accepted by the function.
+The second function is (*f(double (*)(double, double[]), double)) that returns a function.
+The most inner function is  The third function is (*)(double, double[]), double)), which is an argument that returns a double and takes in the parameters of a double and a double array.
+It also includes arguments that is accepted by the function.

 ### 4. (5 pts) What happens when we “redefine” a field in a C++ subclass?
 For example, suppose we have:
 ```c++